databricks/databricks-sdk-py/docs/workspace/experiments.rst

           If provided, the experiment's name is changed to the new name.
 The new name must be unique.

+    .. py:method:: update_experiment_permissions(experiment_id [, access_control_list])

+        Update experiment permissions.

+        Updates the permissions on an experiment.
+Experiments can inherit permissions from their root object.

+        :param experiment_id: str
+          The experiment for which to get or manage permissions.
+        :param access_control_list: List[:class:`ExperimentAccessControlRequest`] (optional)

+        :returns: :class:`ExperimentPermissions`

     .. py:method:: update_run( [, end_time, run_id, run_uuid, status])